ianikova/ianikova/README.md

-Hi there! 👋 I am Anna.
+# Hi there! 👋 I am Anna.

+A Product/Project transferring into a Software Engineer, I study human and programming languages, love solving problems and effectively communicate with both - people and computers.
+I'm a lifelong learner for whom coding is life!

 - 😄 Pronouns: She/her/hers
 - ♐ I'm 31 years old
 - 🏳 I live in Austin, Texas
-- 🔭 I’m currently working as a Product Manager at Apple
+- 🔭 I work as a Product Manager at Apple
 - 💬 I speak English, Russian and German
-- 👩🏼‍💻 I try to learn React
+- 👩🏼‍💻 I’m currently learning React
 - 📫 How to reach me: https://www.linkedin.com/in/anna-ianikova/